 In VANISHED, published August 2009 by St. Martin’s Press and an immediate bestseller, Joe introduced his new continuing character, “private spy” Nick Heller.
 Trained in the Special Forces, Nick is a high-powered intelligence investigator – exposing secrets that powerful people would rather keep hidden.
 He’s a guy you don’t want to mess with.
 He’s also the man you call when you need a problem fixed.
 The second novel in the series, BURIED SECRETS, was published June 2011.

-Joe’s latest book was published by Dutton in May 2014.
-The New York Times bestselling SUSPICION is a stand-alone novel about a single father who, to protect his daughter, makes a choice with dire consequences.
-THE FIXER, his next novel and also a stand-alone, will be released on June 9, 2015.
+Published by Dutton in May 2014, the New York Times bestselling SUSPICION is a stand-alone novel about a single father who, to protect his daughter, makes a choice with dire consequences.
+THE FIXER, his latest novel and also a stand-alone, debuted on the New York Times bestseller list when it was released in June 2015.

 In addition to his fiction, Joe does occasional work for Hollywood, is a member of the Association of Former Intelligence Officers and Council on Foreign Relations, and has written on espionage and international affairs for a number of publications, including TheDailyBeast.com, Forbes, The New York Times, The Washington Post, and The New Republic.
 In an April 2006 New York Times Book Review article, Joe discussed his fascination with ambition as a subject for fiction.
 He roots for the Boston Red Sox and lives in Boston with his wife, daughter, and a needy golden retriever, Mia, a dropout from seeing-eye-dog school.